-Investigation at McPherson HS follows photo of student welding racial slur on class project
+Investigation at McPherson HS follows photo of racial slur on school project

 Students hope this is an opportunity for change.

 “It makes some people uncomfortable.
-I don’t think they should go as far as expelling the kid who did it, but there should be some action taken,” one of them said.
+I don’t think they should go as far as expelling the kid who did it, but there should be some action taken,” McGil said.

 Copyright 2021 KWCH.
 All rights reserved.